outcast/kubernetes-ingress-nginxinc/docs-web/configuration/security.md

 We recommend reading and applying practices from the Kubernetes [guide to securing a cluster](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/).

-The NGINX Ingress Controller is deployed within a Kubernetes environment and interacts with the Kubernetes API.
+NGINX Ingress Controller is deployed within a Kubernetes environment and interacts with the Kubernetes API.
 Following Kubernetes best practices we recommend:

 ### Role based access control (RBAC) and the service account